Linzer Cookies

 Repeat these steps until you have used up all of the dough.

-baked linzer cookies on black cooling rack on counter
+baked shaped cookies on black cooling rack on counter.

 Freshly baked cookies on the cooling rack.